ICanBoogie/HTTP/README.md

 ## Exceptions

-The following exceptions are defined by the HTTP package:
+The HTTP package defines the following exceptions:

 * [ClientError][]: thrown when a client error occurs.
     * [NotFound][]: thrown when a resource is not found.
 For instance, this exception is thrown by the dispatcher when it fails to resolve a request into a response.
     * [AuthenticationRequired][]: thrown when the authentication of the client is required.
 Implements [SecurityError][].
     * [PermissionRequired][]: thrown when the client lacks a required permission.
 Implements [SecurityError][].
-    * [MethodNotAllowed][]: thrown when a HTTP method is not supported.
+    * [MethodNotAllowed][]: thrown when an HTTP method is not supported.
 * [ServerError][]: throw when a server error occurs.
     * [ServiceUnavailable][]: thrown when a server is currently unavailable (because it is overloaded or down for maintenance).
 * [ForceRedirect][]: thrown when a redirect is absolutely required.
-* [StatusCodeNotValid][]: thrown when a HTTP status code is not valid.
+* [StatusCodeNotValid][]: thrown when an HTTP status code is not valid.

 Exceptions defined by the package implement the `ICanBoogie\HTTP\Exception` interface.
-Using this interface one can easily catch HTTP related exceptions:
+Using this interface, one can easily catch HTTP-related exceptions:

 ```php
 <?php